Posts Tagged ‘Character Strengths’

-This article is part of the course THRIVE 103: Activating Strengths in Pursuit of Well-Being Jump to Course The ultimate goal in positive psychology is to help individuals and communities thrive.
+The ultimate goal in positive psychology is to help individuals and communities thrive.
 We thrive by maximizing our character strengths in pursuit of well-being.
-Read my post on Well-Being and the Five ‘Happy’ Lives to learn more…
+Read my post on Well-Being and the Five ‘Happy’ Lives to learn more about well-being.
+To read all about Character Strengths, get the original book on the topic, Character Strengths and…

-This article is part of the course THRIVE 101: Positive Psychology History and Introduction Jump to Course Continued From Part 1… But Wait, There is Good News Remember, Csikszentmihalyi found that teenagers can be unhappy and can see life through their suffering, but he also found an interesting exception.
-When teenagers focus their energies on…
+Continued From Part 1… But Wait, There is Good News Remember, Csikszentmihalyi found that teenagers can be unhappy and can see life through their suffering, but he also found an interesting exception.
+When teenagers focus their energies on tasks that are challenging, their mood is more upbeat.
+In other words, he found evidence of when…

 Do you have a strong, automatic reaction when you encounter a situation that’s unfair?
 Everyone has a sense of what’s fair and what’s not, but that sense seems to be more pronounced in some people than others.
 And a new study suggests one possible reason: genes.
 In the study, researchers in China ran an experiment…